How to start volunteering and love it

 What is your volunteering goal?

-"Giving back" is worthwhile, of course, but defining what you want to accomplish is more helpful.
+"Giving back" is worthwhile, of course, but defining what you want to accomplish can be more helpful.
 In addition to making an impact in the lives of others, some volunteers may also take on a volunteer role to learn more about their community, make new friends or broaden their professional network.
 Your goal doesn't have to be broad or long-term.
 In fact, narrow and small in scope is a good way to test out the waters.
 For example, "feeding the hungry" is admirable, but how about "organizing a holiday food drive" as a more specific effort?

 What groups are working toward your goal?